 Tel: +44(0)191 3344686

 Fax: +44(0)191 3344699

-Should you wish to discuss informally matters relating to the IAS Fellowships in general please contact Linda Crowe or the Executive Director, Professor Veronica Strang.
-The other Directors Professor Martin Ward (Physics), Professor Barbara Graziosi (Classics and Ancient History) and Professor Stuart Elden (Geography) are also available for informal consultation.
+Should applicants wish to discuss informally matters relating to the IAS Fellowships in general they are welcome to contact Linda Crowe or the Executive Director, Professor Veronica Strang.
+The other Directors Professor Martin Ward (Physics), Professor Nicholas Saul (Modern Languages and Cultures) and Professor Robert Barton (Anthropology) are also available for informal consultation.

-- IAS 2014-15 Research Proposal Proforma - Please submit this to an academic Department (last modified: 9 May 2013)
+- 2017/18 IAS Fellowship Research Proposal Proforma - Please submit this to an academic department for review (last modified: 3 May 2016)

 In addition to the application process, Durham scholars only may nominate a potential Fellow with whom he/she wishes to collaborate.
 This negates the need for the above aplication process.
 However, a full nomination pro forma must be completed (see here).
 If you have any questions about the Nomination process please contact Linda Crowe (Ext: 44686).